Nationally Recognized AFib Care

-As one of the first specialized electrophysiology centers in the country, our Atrial Fibrillation Center at University Hospitals Harrington Heart & Vascular Institute provides state-of-the-art diagnostics, management and treatment of atrial fibrillation, a condition that increases the risk of stroke and congestive heart failure.
+University Hospitals Harrington Heart & Vascular Institute provides state-of-the-art diagnostics, management and treatment of atrial fibrillation, or AFib.
+This condition can increase the risk of stroke and congestive heart failure.

 What is Atrial Fibrillation?